Including the theory of evolution, creation science,

 Earth were to be proven

-incorrect, then our understanding of many different sciences would collapse.
+incorrect, then the structure of many different fields of science would collapse.

 not actually science.
 This is because the beliefs of creation scientists cannot be falsified.
 That